yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 * What do you measure?
 What are your most important product metrics?
 * What does the company do to nurture and train its employees?
 * How often have you moved teams?
 What made you join the team you're on right now?
 If you wanted to move teams, what would need to happen?
-* If you hire person, what do you have for him to study product you're working on and processes in general?
-Do you have specifications, requirements, documentation?
+* What resources does the company have for new hires to study its product and processes?
+Are there specifications, requirements, documentation?
 * There's "C++" (or Python, Swift or any other tech) in the job description.
 How will you estimate my proficiency in this tech in 3 months?
 * How do you think my expertise would be relevant to this team?
 What unique value can I add?